M4 motorway: Elevated and heated section

-Four level stack interchanges
+Four-level stack interchanges

 The M4 has two of the three four-level stack interchanges in the UK, including the first UK example at junction 20, the "Almondsbury Interchange" with the M5.
-The other is junction 4b with the M25.
-Junction 4b has to make provision for the railway line passing beneath the M4.
+The other is at junction 4b, the "Thorney Interchange" with the M25; this interchange has to make provision for a railway line passing beneath the M4.
 Due to the nature of these junctions, one cannot make a U-turn at either of them.

 Notable junctions

 Junction 8/9 near Maidenhead, Berkshire, and High Wycombe, Buckinghamshire is the only one in the UK with dual numbers.
-This arose at the time when the M4 turned north near junction 8, where it met the A308, and headed for the original junction 9, where the motorway ended at a roundabout interchange with the A4.
+This dates from the time when the M4 turned north near junction 8, where it met the A308, and headed for the original junction 9, where the motorway ended at a roundabout interchange with the A4.
 When the westward extension was opened, junction 8 was closed and a new junction built a little to the west, taking both numbers.
 The road to the A4 became A423(M) and later A404(M), and the junction with the A4 became 9B.
 Junction 9A is the exit for Cox Green and White Waltham.
 To the west of junction 13 on the eastbound carriageway there are a set of sliproads signposted "Works Unit Only".
 The signs have red borders, implying a military exit.
 It is a back entrance to RAF Welford, a Second World War airfield and now an RAF/USAF military installation mainly used for storing munitions.
 The M4 entrance allows easier access for the large vehicles used to carry the munitions.

 Plans for the "missing" Junction 31, also known as the Thornhill interchange, for which planning permission was originally granted in September 1991 (but subsequently expired), were rekindled after proposals for a new business park on a 125 acre site north of the M4 were submitted in 2007 to Cardiff Council.
 The developers of the business park, St Modwen Developments, would likely fund the new junction, which would be on the A469.
 A freedom of information request in 2010 to Cardiff Council shows that whilst the land that would enable this junction should continue to be strategically protected, the decision to formally abandon the proposed Junction 31 Thornhill was made in October 2007 and there had been no subsequent mention of it in Cardiff Council Strategic or Planning meetings since.